NHSDigital/integration-adaptor-mhs/mhs/README.md

 also demonstrated through Elasticache for Redis in AWS.

 The National Adaptors Common Module provides classes which implement common requirements leveraged by multiple services or modules.

+### Routing and reliability lookup

+There are two ways how routing and reliability information can be obtained by the adaptor.

+1. Using Spine Route Lookup component that directly communicates with Spine Directory Services using LDAP protocol.
+This method requires Spine Route Lookup to have direct access to LDAP catalogue.
+2. Using [SDS API](https://github.com/NHSDigital/spine-directory-service-api) where internet access is required for MHS Outbound Service to send requests to the API.
+In this case Spine Route Lookup and Cache components can be removed from the cluster as they are not used.

+Whether to use Spine Route Lookup or SDS API, is configurable using Outbound service environment variables.
+Check [MHS adaptor dev notes](./mhs-adaptor-dev-notes.md#environment-variables) variable `MHS_OUTBOUND_ROUTING_LOOKUP_METHOD` and following sections.

 ## API Documentation